 In summer I’ll often make a nicoise salad in which ripe quartered tomatoes are combined with tinned tuna (preserved in oil, not brine), quartered boiled eggs and chats, blanched baby green beans, thinly sliced red onion, curly endive, nicoise olives and anchovies and tossed together with a well made vinaigrette.
 Another summer favourite is the chilled Spanish soup salad gazpacho, a combination of juicy ripe tomatoes blended with cucumber, green capsicum, green chillies, red onion, breadcrumbs, olive oil, salt and pepper and served with ice cubes.

 And I don’t know where I’d be without tomatoes to add juiciness to sandwiches and to add flavour to pizzas and sauces.

-Tomorrow for brunch, try this remarkable entrée, served at Claude’s in Paddington Sydney years ago.
-Take some ripe oxheart (or beefsteak) tomatoes, slice them thickly (3cm).
+Tomorrow for brunch, try this remarkable entrée: take some ripe oxheart (or beefsteak) tomatoes, slice them thickly (3cm).
 Melt a generous amount of butter in a pan and add a squeeze of garlic.
 Poach the tomatoes in this mixture (they should barley bubble) until the juices ooze.
 Add some freshly snipped French tarragon, sea salt and freshly ground black pepper and serve over toasted brioche.
 Fit for a king (or queen)!

-And if you live in Sydney, don’t miss the Tomato Festival at the Royal Botanic Gardens 0n Feb 15th & 16th.
+And if you live in Sydney, don’t miss the Tomato Festival at the Royal Botanic Gardens on February 19th & 20th.